 - Dynamics ( e.g. diffusion and viscosity coefficients)

 In the following table, the history of applying MD simulation methods to study the system of biological interest is briefly reported.
 The first simulation of a biological macromolecule was performed in 1977 by Andrew McCammon et al. (J.A.
 McCammon, B.R.
-Gelin and M. Karplus, Nature 267 (1977), 585).
+Gelin, and M. Karplus, Nature 267 (1977), 585).
 The simulated protein was the Bovine Pancreatic Trypsin inhibitor, and the simulation was performed in vacuo.
 Nowadays, simulations of this time scale are not performed anymore.
 In 1998, the microsecond barrier was overcome by Duan and Kollman (Yong Duan and Peter A. Kollman Science 1998 October 23; 282: 740) on a protein of 36 residues.
 However, this record did not last not long.

 In fact, the semi-empirical force field allows the study of large systems and for time scales that are limited by the performance of the available computer architectures.
 The progressive increase of computer power makes the future development of this technique exciting and challenging.
 Nowadays, dedicated hardware such as the supercomputer Anton of the de Shaw research enterprise can perform millisecond long MD simulations matching the time scale of phenomena as protein folding and aggregation.
-The achievements of such a target turned MD from an academic research method to a practical and powerful digital nanoscope that allow making essential steps in understanding functional molecular biology.
+The achievements of such a target turned MD from an academic research method to a practical and powerful digital nanoscope that allows making essential steps in understanding functional molecular biology.

 To understand the impact of the computer on the MD simulation method, in my lesson, I show the following analogy to my students.
 The first simulation of a protein was performed in 1977 (see reference, I will talk more about in another article), and in the same year, Voyager II started his journey to Jupiter.
 The simulations consisted of a system of ~500 atoms.
 The simulation ran on the best supercomputer of that time, which would cost around 2 million dollars, run at ~10 ps /month.
 Today the same simulation on a PC would run in one month 3 microseconds on a piece of equipment 4000 times less expensive.
 If the same would apply to the space mission, a mission to Jupiter would cost in 2004 only 200000 dollars and will reach the planet in a couple of hours instead of the two years required!

 The free energy landscape of proteins is exemplified pictorially as a multidimensional corrugated funnel.
 The burrow of the funnel is where the protein chain falls during its folding process.
-The bottom of the funnel, the native or folded state of the protein, is also a sculptured landscape made of hills and valleys of different size and deep, representing the less extensive variations that the protein undergoes in its native state.
+The bottom of the funnel, the native or folded state of the protein, is also a sculptured landscape made of hills and valleys of different sizes and deep, representing the less extensive variations that the protein undergoes in its native state.
 The heights of hill peaks and passes represent the barriers among conformation states.
 From the kinetic theory, we can estimate the so-called first-passage time that gives the order of magnitude for the time of these processes.
-Some examples of these times scale are shown in the slides below with some proteins from my research studies.
+Some examples of these times scales are shown in the slides below with some proteins from my research studies.

 At the time of my talk (2004), I exemplified in the following graph, the range in time and scale of common systems simulation with MD.

-Duan, Kollman and Harvey, have predicted in a book chapter contributed in the collection Chemistry for the 21st Century that in the second half of this century, we would be able to simulate the entire cycle of replication for the bacterium E. Coli (t=1000 s, atoms).
+Duan, Kollman, and Harvey, have predicted in a book chapter contributed in the collection Chemistry for the 21st Century that in the second half of this century, we would be able to simulate the entire cycle of replication for the bacterium E. Coli (t=1000 s, atoms).
 Thus, the MD’s future looks like it is still in the trend reported in the following graph and forecasted 20 years ago.
 So exciting times are on the way for the new generation of computational chemists!

 Some example of MD simulations

 Lignin is the most abundant organic material on earth after cellulose.
-It is an essential component of higher plants, giving them rigidity, water-impermeability and resistance against microbial decay.
+It is an essential component of higher plants, giving them rigidity, water-impermeability, and resistance against microbial decay.
 White-rot fungi are the only organisms able to mineralize lignin efficiently to carbon dioxide and water through processes initially catalyzed by extracellular enzymes.
 Lignin peroxidase (LiP), a heme-containing glycoprotein isolated from the ligninolytic cultures of the white-rot fungus Phanerochaete chrysosporium, is one of those enzymes capable of performing the oxidative depolymerization of lignin via an electron transfer (ET) mechanism.

 Very little is known about the substrate-binding site of LiP, and the pathway of electron flux from the substrate to the oxidized heme is still a matter of discussion.